Winnaretta Singer: Lesbian relationships

 In the course of her life, Singer had affairs with numerous women, never making attempts to conceal them, and never going for any great length of time without a female lover.
 She had these affairs during her own marriages and afterwards, and often with other married women.
 The disgruntled lesser half of one of Singer's lovers once stood outside her Venetian palazzo and issued this challenge: "If you are half the man I think you are, you will come out here and fight me."

 Polignac had a relationship with painter Romaine Brooks, which had begun in 1905, and which effectively ended her affair with Olga de Meyer, who was married at the time and whose godfather (and purported biological father) was Edward VII.
 Composer and conductor Ethel Smyth fell deeply in love with her during their affair.
 In the early 1920s, Polignac became involved with pianist Renata Borgatti.
 From 1923 to 1933, her lover was the British socialite and novelist Violet Trefusis, with whom she had a loving but often turbulent relationship.
 Alvilde Chaplin, the future wife of the author James Lees-Milne, was involved with Polignac from 1938 to 1943; the two women were living together in London at the time of Polignac's death.
 In addition, she had an affair with Virginia Woolf.

 Patron of the arts

-In 1894, the Prince and Princesse de Polignac established a salon in Paris in the music room of their mansion on Avenue Henri-Martin (today, Avenue Georges-Mandel).
+In 1894, the Prince and Princesse de Polignac established a salon in Paris in the music room of their mansion on Avenue Henri-Martin.
+Their niece by marriage, Jeanne de Montagnac, often assisted in hosting the salons.
 The Polignac salon came to be known as a haven for avant-garde music.
 First performances of Chabrier, d'Indy, Debussy, Fauré, and Ravel took place in the Polignac salon.
 The young Ravel dedicated his piano work, Pavane pour une infante défunte, to the Princesse de Polignac.
 Many of Marcel Proust's evocations of salon culture were born during his attendance at concerts in the Polignac drawing room.